YiyangZhang0201/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yiyang Zhang is a Fourth-year Ph.D. candidate in Finance at the Scheller College of Business, Georgia Institute of Technology, advised by Dr. Alex Hsu and Dr. Xindi He.
+Yiyang Zhang is a Fourth-year Ph.D. candidate in Finance at the Scheller College of Business, Georgia Institute of Technology.
 His research lies at the intersection of empirical asset pricing and the options market, with a particular focus on the activities of institutional investors and on behavioral mechanisms that shape asset prices.

 Prior to Georgia Tech, Yiyang earned two master's degrees from the University of Michigan — an M.S. in Applied Statistics and an M.F.E. in Quantitative Finance and Risk Management — both completed in 2023.
 He received his B.S. in Economics from Lingnan College, Sun Yat-sen University in 2020, where he was one of seven students awarded the International Mathematical Class Certification, graduating with honors.